 - Purposefully cause the movement of traffic to slow or stop for any such race, competition, contest, test, or exhibition.

 An experienced Ft.
-Lauderdale racing lawyer will look for ways to achieve dismissal of your charges or seek alternative resolutions that will look towards the possibility of dismissal and records expungement or sealing.
-Contact a racing attorney in Ft.
-Lauderdale today to begin preparing an effective defense against your charge.
+Lauderdale racing Lawyer will look for ways to achieve dismissal of your charges or seek alternative resolutions that will look towards the possibility of dismissal and records expungement or sealing.
+Contact a Legal Representative today to begin preparing an effective defense against your charge.